top of page

 DAY 2: Dramatic Scenery & Mountain Castles

 After breakfast we’ll spend the entire day in the Gran Sasso National Park, starting with a visit to Rocca Calascio, only 30 minutes away from the hotel.
-After a walking tour of Castel del Monte with a local guide we’ll have lunch there followed by a scenic drive through the Campo Imperatore plateau with a stop or two along the way.
+After a walking tour of Castel del Monte we’ll have lunch there followed by a scenic drive through the Campo Imperatore plateau with a stop or two along the way.

 The afternoon and early evening will be free to explore Santo Stefano di Sessanio and walk its ancient cobbled streets that the Medici once ruled.
 Dinner at another restaurant in town.